 The short answer is no.

-To expand on this a little more — an active misfire, where the check engine light flashes continuously, is bad.
-It can damage your (very expensive) catalytic converter, among other things.
+To elaborate, an active misfire, where the check engine light flashes continuously, is bad.
+It can damage your (costly) catalytic converter, among other things.

 How Do You Diagnose an Engine Misfire?

 Diagnosing involves a process of elimination.
-However, engine misfires can be frustrating to diagnose and fix because of the many potential causes.
+However, engine misfires can be frustrating to diagnose and fix due to the numerous potential causes.

 NOTE: If you’re unfamiliar with engine parts, it’s best to let an auto repair professional deal with an engine misfire.